wavemotion-dave/SugarDS/readme.md

 -----------------------
 Mainly to run three games - Sword of Ianna, Gomilandia and Los Amores de Brunilda.
 Rename those .rom files as .dan files so that they will be loaded as Dandanator files within the SugarDS emulator.
+Most compilation packs should also run but there are a couple that don't yet work.
 Note that we do not support Flash writes on these carts - but the games themselves should be playable and you can use the normal emulator save/load states to save your progress.